superraylin/Media-Head-Controller/README.md

 <br />
 ## Acknowledgment and Citation
 This project is building on top of this repository [mjyc/head-pose-estimation-demo](https://github.com/mjyc/head-pose-estimation-demo) <br/>
-Graphic library is provided by UCLA CS-174A, older version of this repository [tiny-graphics](https://github.com/encyclopedia-of-code/tiny-graphics-js)
+Graphic library (tiny-graphics.js and dependencies.js) is provided by UCLA CS-174A, older version of this repository [tiny-graphics](https://github.com/encyclopedia-of-code/tiny-graphics-js)